-The DeSantis Die Hard Ankle Holster is a Great Choice for the Smith & Wesson Bodyguard .380
+The DeSantis Die Hard Ankle Holster is Among the Best Ankle Holsters for the Smith & Wesson Bodyguard .380

 One of the best places to conceal a handgun on your person is in an ankle holster.
 You need a small, thin gun that still packs some power.
 The Smith and Wesson Bodyguard .380 is the perfect gun for this type of carry.